Hormone Imbalance Can Cause Mental IllnessUncategorized

 She asked me if I had ever heard of bipolar disorder and she said the reason that she had asked was because that’s what I had.

-She told me I had bipolar disorder like I had won a prize.
+She told me I had bipolar disorder as if I had won a prize.
 Like I had chosen the right curtain on “Let’s Make a Deal” and a shiny new car was waiting on me.

 I was sick.
 A piece of me died.